 |Disposing off old prayer flags|

 Tibetan tradition considers prayer flags to be holy.
 Because they contain sacred texts and symbols, they should be treated respectfully.
 They should not be placed on the ground or put in the trash.
 When disposing old prayer flags, the traditional way is to burn them, so that the smoke may carry their blessings to the heavens.

 Over the day a lot of Tibetans made their way up the hill and amidst much revelry, music and chanting, new prayer flags were set up on the Tibetan Hill.

 There are numerous ways to get on top of the “Tibetan Hill”.
-The route described here (see GPS logs) is the safest.
+The route described here (GPS Map, Waypoints & Log) is the safest.
 Yet despite this being the safest route, we will not go as far to call it a child-friendly trek. there are a couple of sections that are exposed on one side and the terrain is gravel and scree which does not afford second chances.
 Even if this is the safest route, exercise caution, wear the right footwear and do not get carried away by the seemingly huge number of people who have already made it to the top.